jcdterry/MetacomPartition_Public/README.md

 ## Butterflies

 The summary variance partitioning results for each year are saved as .csvs in `SavedObjects/HMSC_Bf2_perc2_log_env`.
-The full model fits from STAN are too large.
+The full model fits are too large.

 ## Birds

 The summary variance partitioning results for each year are saved as R objects in `SavedObjects/BirdVPs`.
-The full model fits from STAN are too large.
+The full model fits are too large.
 Code to make use of the R objects is in `Birds Analysis.Rmd`